AlgoMaster Logo

 Combining Event-Driven with Other Patterns

-Event-driven is often not a standalone pattern.
-It is a trigger mechanism that kicks off one of the other patterns.
-A "document_uploaded" event might trigger a pipeline (chunking, embedding, storage).
-A "customer_email_received" event might trigger request-response (classify the email and generate a draft reply).
-A "complex_task_created" event might trigger an agent loop.
+Event-driven is often not the whole architecture.
+It is a trigger mechanism that starts one of the other patterns.
+A document_uploaded event might trigger a pipeline for OCR, chunking, embedding, and storage.
+A customer_email_received event might trigger a simple classification call and draft reply.
+A complex_task_created event might start an agent loop in the background.

-This composability is what makes the event-driven pattern so useful.
-It lets you decouple the "when should AI run?" question from the "how should AI process this?" question.
+This is what makes the pattern useful: it separates "when should AI run?" from "how should this AI work be processed?"

 When This Pattern Fits